0xsequence/niftyswap/README.md

 6. Front-end implementations can add arbitrary fee (in addition to the 0.5%) for tokens with native meta-transactions.
 7. Less functions than Uniswap

-There are pros and cons to these differences and we welcome you to discuss these by openning issues in this repository.
+There are pros and cons to these differences and we welcome you to discuss these by openning issues in this repository.We are incredibly thankful for the work done by the Uniswap team, without which Niftyswap wouldn't exists.

 ## Contracts